sarah-cic-uk/Code-the-Future/session-2/create_webpage.md

 ## Example finished activity

-If you get stuck or would like some inspiration on what to add to you page, you can check out the [example finished activity](example-finished-activities/index_section_02_example.html)
+If you get stuck or would like some inspiration on what to add to your page, you can check out the [example finished activity](example-finished-activities/index_section_02_example.html).

 ## Resources